rotbau/tkg-service-poc/README.md

 1. Select the vSphere cluster with Tanzu enabled in the left pane
 2. Select `Namespaces` from the right horizontal menu
 3. Click `New Namespace`
-4. Select the vSphere cluster with Tanzu enable and give the namespace a name using lowercase letters and numbers.
+4. Select the vSphere cluster with Tanzu enable and give the namespace a name using lowercase letters and numbers (i.e app01)
 5. Follow the documentation to set permissions, storageclass, resource limits and VM images.

     ![alt text](/assets/namespaces.png)